-No-one wants insects in their home but, there are many people who do not want to spray chemical insect sprays either.
+Let’s be honest, no one wants any sort of insect in their home.
+However, most people aren’t fond of chemicals being sprayed in their home either.
 Chemical insect sprays are easy to find and purchase but, you do not know what you are spreading around your home.
 There are a number of homemade insect sprays that you should consider if you want a natural method of getting rid of insects.

 Using Essential Oils